-- (a) Each utility shall file a monthly report of pressure complaints on Form E-8 with the department. - (b) Utilities shall include the following on Form E-8: - (1) The name of the utility filing the report; - (2) The name of each complainant and location which gave rise to the complaint: - (3) The date the utility conducted a meter test; - (4) The average pressure of the tested meter; - Unclear.
-Is this an agency form or a federal form?
-If it is a federal form, where can it be found? (it is not listed in Appendix B.) If it is an agency form, please insert the form's title in quoation marks and submit it with the final proposal for OLS review for consistency with the rule text. - (5) The pressure recorded in inches of water column showing minimum with time of day and maximum with time of day; - (6) The total minutes pressure was below allowable minimum and above allowable maximum; and - (7) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature.
+(a) Each utility shall file department "Form E-8, Monthly Report of Pressure Complaints," dated October 2023 with the department.

+(b) Utilities shall include the following on Form E-8:

+(2) The name of each complainant and location which gave rise to the complaint;

+(3) The date the utility conducted a meter test;

+(4) The average pressure of the tested meter;

+(5) The pressure recorded in inches of water column showing minimum with time of day and maximum with time of day;

+(6) The total minutes pressure was below allowable minimum and above allowable maximum; and

+(7) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature.